 There are many unique and even fruity varietals, but strawberry rhubarb wine may be the most distinctive.

 74. Try out a goat yoga class.

 Who says relaxation needs to be boring?
+If you’re looking for out of the ordinary things to do in New England, we’ve got you covered.
 At this farm in Rhode Island, you can take a goat yoga class.
 What a dream to stretch and breathe alongside adorable farm animals.